mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

       At the bottom of the hosts table there are several functions.
 Clicking on the ![MAMP](/en/MAMP-PRO-Mac/First-Steps/gear.png) icon will highlight several functions that will allow you to save your host settings enabling you to re- introduce them at a later date.
 This serves as a backup in case you make server changes and later discover your site is no longer accessible.

    ![MAMP](/en/MAMP-PRO-Mac/Settings/Hosts/General/hostTableFunctions.png)

+      The hosts table also contains cloud information and functionality.
+A description of these can be found [here](../Cloud).

 ---